chimera-defi/eth2-quickstart/README.md

 ## Installation

-1. Download these scripts, initially as root via running this from the terminal
+1. Download these scripts, initially as root via running this from the terminal; we will automatically create a eth user for safety
 `
 git clone https://github.com/chimera-defi/eth2-quickstart
 `